ellis882/NuBiQ-quiz-online-mp2/README.md

             1. Upon entering the site, users are seeing that the quiz questions are about Netflix and they can easily start and play the quiz when push the start button.
             2. After each question they know if the answer is right or wrong through the color green or red.
 Than they go to the next question with the next button.
             3. When they have finished the quiz they get the results right away in a clear table and they can choose to play again or go to the homebox.
             4. The questions are set up random everytime you play.
+There are 25 questions in total and it displays just 12 to play.
+Because the questions are random picked you can play the quiz multiple times.

         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to play the quiz.

             1. The site has been designed to be clear and easy to use with not a lot of text.
 At the top of the page there is a side navigation bar that opens when you click on the hamburger button.
 When you click on a link you go to that section.
+            a.
+Known Bug is that when you click on the Quiz link it goes to the quiz section but you see also the newsletter section.
+This looks not that nice.
             2. You can play the quiz, subscribe to the Newsletter and connect through the social media links.
+            a.
+Known Bug is that i used for the form action="https://formdump.codeinstitute.net" because it is a fictional website.
             3. It is a one page website for entertaining purpose and a options to be updated and play different quizzes every week.